snmedley/PRPP_SMART_BHM/README.md

 To allow for additional heterogeneity compared to BHM, the EXNEX approach applies a mixture prior for the random effects distribution.
 The first mixture component is the exchangeability prior (identical to BHM) while the second is the non-exchangeability component, which applies an independent prior to each trial pathway.

 Input:
-- Same inputs as Analytic Method 1
+- Same inputs as Analytic Method 1, except a different BUGS file
 - Additional Prior Settings: set the priors for the non-exchangeability parameters.
 By default, loads ```rMAC_Prior1.RData```
 - Prior probability of exchangeability: set the fixed prior mixing weights (```w```) for EXNEX.
 The default value is 0.5.